Michael Clinton

-A graduate of the University of Pittsburgh and Pace University's Lubin School of Business, Clinton began his career as a reporter for DNR, a men's wear trade journal.
-He has composed 8 books of photography, 2 collections of essays, and his latest book, ROAR: Into the Second Half of Your Life (Before It's Too Late), published in September 2021.
+A graduate of the University of Pittsburgh and Pace University's Lubin School of Business, in 2021 he earned an MS degree from Columbia University.
+His bestselling book,'ROAR: Into the Second Half of Your Life (Before It's Too Late)’ was published in September 2021 and became the springboard for the business ROARforward.
+Clinton began his career as a reporter for DNR, a men's wear trade journal.
+He has composed 8 books of photography, and 2 collections of essays.

 Early life and education

 Clinton was born in Pittsburgh, Pennsylvania, to Joe Clinton Sr. and Nancy Clinton, the oldest of 6 siblings.
 He graduated magna cum laude with a bachelor's degree in economics and political science from the University of Pittsburgh.
 In 1983, Clinton earned an MBA from Pace University's Lubin School of Business.
 He also received a degree of Doctor of Humane Letters from Pace University in May 2013 and also serves on the board of trustees of the university.

 Clinton also earned an M.S. in nonprofit management from Columbia University in 2021.